three fingers (6854')

 Despite the throbbing pain in my body from the long ~15 miles arriving at the lookout made it worth every step.
 Come for the summit, stay for the sunset, and sleep on top of the world.
 I will be back for this one someday.

-As the sun was going down two young kids arrived at the Three Fingers Fire Lookout.
+As the sun was going down on the first day, two young kids arrived at the Three Fingers Fire Lookout.
 By this time there were several of us sharing the hut for the evening.
 We all expressed surprise at their lack of gear and they said they were camping at goat flats.
 We urged them to get back down before dark and gave them some water to get them back down the trail.